dzhang314/MultiFloats.jl/README.md

 **MultiFloats.jl v3.0** also introduces a round-trip-safe float-to-string conversion algorithm, guaranteeing that conversion of a `MultiFloat` to string and back always yields a numerically identical result.

 **MultiFloats.jl v3.0** exports the types `Float32x2`, `Float32x3`, and `Float32x4`, which are intended for use on processors lacking `Float64` hardware support (e.g., GPUs and NPUs).
-Note that `Float64x2` is faster and slightly more accurate than `Float32x4` and should be preferred on hardware with native `Float64` support.
+Note that `Float64x2` is faster and slightly more accurate than `Float32x4`; it should be preferred on hardware with native `Float64` support.

 Other notable changes:

 - The new multiplication algorithm strictly obeys the commutative law.
-Previously, it was possible for `x * y` and `y * x` to return [slightly different results](https://github.com/dzhang314/MultiFloats.jl/issues/50) due to internal accumulation of floating-point rounding errors.
-(Addition has always strictly obeyed the commutative law.)
+Previously, it was possible for `x * y` to be [slightly different](https://github.com/dzhang314/MultiFloats.jl/issues/50) from `y * x` due to internal accumulation of floating-point rounding errors.
 - Comparison operators (`==`, `!=`, `<`, `>`, `<=`, `>=`) are now significantly faster because it is no longer necessary to run a renormalization loop on their inputs.
 - The formula for `precision(MultiFloat{T,N})` has been slightly changed to better reflect the known error bounds for the new arithmetic algorithms.
 - `rand(Float32xN)` has been implemented.
 - `Base.decompose` has been implemented, which enables [hashing](https://github.com/dzhang314/MultiFloats.jl/pull/55) and [comparison to rational numbers](https://github.com/dzhang314/MultiFloats.jl/issues/54).
 - Significant correctness issues have been fixed in `prevfloat` and `nextfloat`.
 Previously, it was possible for these functions to skip over intermediate values because they did not properly consider interactions between multiple limbs.
-- A new function, `MultiFloats.canonize`, has been added to reduce all numerically equivalent `MultiFloat`s to a single canonical form.
+- A new function, `MultiFloats.canonize`, has been added to convert all numerically equivalent `MultiFloat` values to a single canonical representation.
 Previously, `MultiFloats.renormalize` was thought to be sufficient, but in extremely rare (roughly 1 in 2^53) cases, it is possible for a single number to have multiple distinct normalized representations.
 - Two new functions, `MultiFloats.isnormalized` and `MultiFloats.iscanonical`, have been added to determine whether a `MultiFloat` is in normalized or canonical form, respectively.
 These are almost always synonymous, but in extremely rare (roughly 1 in 2^53) cases, it is possible for a `MultiFloat` to be normalized but not canonical.